 Running Time - No overtime periods

-Coaches, substitute players and spectators are required to remain one yard behind the touch lines.
+Coaches, substitute players and spectators are required to remain at least one yard behind the touch lines.
 Both teams shall be on the side of the field designated on the field map and on opposite sides of the midfield line.
 No player or coach may cross the midfield line to the side of the opposing team.
-Coaches and substitutes must also remain within ten yards of midfield.
+Coaches and substitutes must also remain within at least ten yards of midfield.

 Spectators may only be on the side opposite the team side.
 No one is permitted behind the end lines.